Planned Giving Assures the Security and Survival of Fuzzy Friends Rescue

 Even the most prudent and trusting of us may be squeamish about giving someone else power of attorney, much less durable power of attorney.
-This plays into our refusal to believe that we might not be able to make our own decisions.
-A will—of course we’d have one.
+This plays into our refusal to believe that one day we may not be able to make our own decisions.
+A will?
+Of course we’d have one.
 Health, home and car insurance—who would think of going without these?
 But to give someone else power of attorney sounds too much like giving away our power before there is any need to do so.
 Let’s clear this up, just in case—it’s too important, and too often misunderstood, not to talk about it.

 In case of a sudden, grievous accident or illness, each of us certainly wants someone with the legal right to make the decisions we would make, until we’re back to our normal mental and physical capacity.

 We can structure our power of attorney any way we like.
-We don’t have to find someone we trust absolutely—all we need to do is ask our attorney to put in writing stringent, detailed instructions.
+We don’t have to find someone we trust absolutely—simply ask our attorney to put in writing stringent, detailed instructions.
 We can even spell out how and when the power of attorney is to kick in.
 It’s very much like going on an extended trip, where we are likely to be out of communication with family, friends or business associates for an indeterminate period of time.
 Of course, we would put in writing all of the financial, business and other decisions that might come up, and leave copies with the important people in our lives—certainly with our attorney.

 If you plan to make a charitable gift by will, please think it through carefully.
-Then, meet with your attorney to discuss and update your will.
-Tell him or her exactly what you want to do.
-Be as clear as possible in describing what you want given to whom.
+Meet with your attorney to discuss and update your will.
+Be as clear as possible in describing exactly what you want given and to whom.
 Here are eight generally accepted ways to make a bequest.
 You might discuss them with your attorney as you prepare to update your will.

 The following items can apply in the case of bequests to individual heirs or bequests to charitable organizations.